Pabs000/GAME-ASSIGNMENT/README.md

 # GAME-ASSIGNMENT
-A game created for a class FINAL Assignment
+A game created for a class FINAL Assignment.